-That’s great, you’re almost half way through!
+That’s great, you’re almost halfway through!

 Game development has become a big business globally and seems like the ride has only just begun.
 The big boom happened with mobile games and free-to-play, but also PC and console games are played more than ever.
 This is great!
 More money is available than ever before from players, investors, governments and such.
 What a time to be a game developer!

-Be ready to discard games which does not get altitude or raise interest within players, be ready to fail and start over.
+Be ready to discard games which do not get altitude or raise interest within players, be ready to fail and start over.
 Fail often and aim to fail fast, don’t stick into your dream idea for years just to see it fail next week after the launch.

 I talked about this on my previous blog post: Perfection from imperfection